 - Do they test the security of their IT infrastructure by performing internal and external penetration testing at least once a year and after any significant upgrades or modification?

-At Jennings, we’ve always been sensitive to our handling of private health information.
+At my firm, we’ve always been sensitive to our handling of private health information.
 Over the last year, we’ve gone through the arduous process of working with an information security firm to become Certified HIPAA Compliant.
 We worked with Security Metrics, but there are many firms out there that do this kind of work.
 In all, we’ve spent 150 hours of staff time on this effort.
 That equates to $22,470+ of billable time put toward this project.
 Every staff member has gone through HIPAA Security Awareness training and has been tested.

 If you’re going to work with private health information, this is what it takes.
 It’s not something extra; it is foundational.
 We interview patients, record them on video, take notes, and photograph them.
 We craft patient stories.
 It is important that we handle that information in a secure manner.
 The HIPAA release that the patient signs does not in any way release us from our responsibility to safeguard their private information.
 It is up to us to make sure that we have the processes in place to secure their information.
 I am extremely proud of the work my team has done to make us a Certified HIPAA Compliant marketing firm.
 It’s where we need to be.